Low White Blood Cell Count (Neutropenia)

 - Neutropenic patients should not have intercourse, any type of vaginal or anal penetration (including toys/props) or oral sex as these can pose an infection risk.
 Talk with your healthcare providers if you have specific sexual practices that you are concerned about.

-You may receive a growth factor to stimulate neutrophil production.
-This is a man-made version of a natural hormone that causes the body to produce more neutrophils.
+You may receive a growth factor to stimulate (rev up) neutrophil production.
+This is a man-made version of a natural hormone that causes the body to make more neutrophils.
 It is given by an injection just under the skin.
 There are a few growth factors available in the United States: filgrastim (Neupogen®), pegfilgrastim (Neulasta®) and sargramostim (Leukine®).

 Even the best hand washers can end up with an infection.
 An infection in a neutropenic patient is an emergency!
 If you notice any signs or symptoms of infection, you should call your provider right away - even if it is the middle of the night.
-You will likely need to have blood work drawn and other testing to look for any source of infection.
-It is important to receive antibiotics in a timely fashion since your body is immunocompromised and unable to fight some infections on its own.
-Make sure you know how to reach someone when the office is closed!
+You will likely need to have blood work drawn and other testing to look for a source of infection.
+It is important to receive antibiotics as soon as possible since your immune system is weakened (immunocompromised) and unable to fight some infections on its own.
+Make sure you know how to reach your healthcare team when the office is closed!

 Signs and symptoms of infection to look for: